Rasa-Novum/Mixson/README.md

 }
 ```

 The `TAG` in the above section is where the specific version of Mixson will go.
-To find a version, go to https://jitpack.io/#ramixin/mixson and choose one of the versions to be pasted in where `TAG` is.
+To find a version,
+go to https://jitpack.io/#ramixin/mixson.
+Click the drop-down next to `commits` to select which Mod Loader you are using
+and then press `get it` and copy the tag from below!

 ## Usage